 - Work Requirement – unless exempted, each household member between 16-59 years old must work or be registered to work;

 - Resource Test – have countable household assets limited to $2,250 ($3,250 for households containing a member who is disabled or 60 years of age or older);

-- Income Test – Income limits eligibility depends on the household size and composition.
+- Income Test – Income limits eligibility depends on household size and composition.
 Households with no elderly or disabled individuals must meet both gross and net income limits.
 Households with elderly or disabled individuals must meet only the net income limits.
-Gross income includes wages, salaries, commissions, dividends, child support, self-employment income, unemployment compensation, social security benefits etc. There are special rules for Alaska Permanent Fund Dividends.
+Gross income includes wages, salaries, commissions, dividends, child support, self-employment income, unemployment compensation, social security benefits, etc. There are special rules for Alaska Permanent Fund Dividends.
 See the table with Alaska food stamp income limits per household size below.

 Alaska food stamp eligibility rules allow for some Alaska households to be automatically or so-called categorically eligible for Food Stamp Benefits if they already participate in other means-tested assistance programs.
 If everyone in the household receives benefits from the Temporary Assistance for Needy Families (TANF) federal block grant or Supplemental Security Income (SSI) they do not need to meet any of the income limits.
 The participation of the household in those other programs makes the applicants for Food Stamp Benefits categorically eligible, thus bypassing the income and asset eligibility rules.

 Use this Pre-Screening Eligibility Tool to find out if you might be eligible to get Alaska Food Stamp Benefits.
 The Screening allows interested in getting Alaska food stamps to provide some basic information and determine if they are potentially eligible for benefits.
 Although you will be notified immediately if you qualify after completing the questionnaire you still have to make an application at your local Alaska Public Assistance district office.